paulsuh/pytest-scenario-files/docs/source/respx_integration.rst

         url: https://www.example.com/rest/endpoint3
         text: Text body of the http response3

-All of the responses in the list will be loaded into the HTTPXMock for the fixture ``psf-httpx-mock``.
+All of the responses in the list will be loaded into the HTTPXMocker for the fixture ``psf_httpx_mock``.
 While the response loading recognizes both ``_response`` and ``_responses``, there is no actual difference in how they are handled.
 They underlying code checks to see whether the loaded value is a dict or a list and handles it accordingly.